data-science-infinity/data-science-infinity.github.io/_posts/2024-03-04-enhancing-targeting-accuracy.md

 ![alt text](/img/posts/log-reg-optimal-threshold-plot.png "Logistic Regression Optimal Threshold Plot")

 <br>
 Along the x-axis of the above plot we have the different classification thresholds that were testing.
 Along the y-axis we have the performance score for each of our three metrics.
 As per the legend, we have Precision as a blue dotted line, Recall as an orange dotted line, and F1-Score as a thick green line.
-You can see the interesting "zero-sum" relationship between Precision & Recall *and* you can see that the point where Precision & Recall meet is where F1-Score is maximised.
+You can see the interesting "zero-sum" relationship between Precision & Recall *and* you can see that the point where Precision & Recall meet is where F1-Score is maximized.

 As you can see at the top of the plot, the optimal F1-Score for this model 0.78 and this is obtained at a classification threshold of 0.44.
 This is higher than the F1-Score of 0.734 that we achieved at the default classification threshold of 0.50!